COP27 climate summit missed chance for ambition on fossil fuels, critics say

 The European Union, which had threatened to walk out, fell reluctantly in line to preserve the deal on loss and damage.

-Egypt will hold the COP presidency until it hands over to the United Arab Emirates, an ally and a major hydrocarbon producer, in just under a year.
+Egypt will hold the COP presidency until it hands over to the United Arab Emirates, an ally and a major hydrocarbons producer, in just under a year.

 "Holding COPs in petro-states may seem counterproductive but actually we can't ignore these countries.
 They need to be engaged in the process and putting pressure on them as a COP host may provide bigger gains," said Mohamed Adow, founder of think tank Power Shift Africa.